The i10 That Had Memory Foam

 With or without various temperature-regulating materials – such as Outlast, Tencel, gel, and phase-change materials – cooling mattresses is more effective with airflow.
 The greater the flow of air, the better the cooling.
 For example, TempFlow and Snuggle-Pedic mattresses use the Airflow Transfer System developed by Selectabed.
 To their credit, Sleep Number does use convoluted foam in some models, which allows horizontal airflow, but the effectiveness of this depends on vertical airflow through the layers above.
 However, convoluted foam does have some durability concerns.

-Customer ratings for the original i10 (now Legacy) are no longer found on Sleep Number, but it got one 5-star rating on Yelp, as did the very similar iLE.
-On QVC, it received 18 reviews with an average of 3.1 stars (61%).
+Customer ratings for the original i10 (now Legacy or Traditional) are no longer found on Sleep Number, but it has been reviewed on GoodBed, Yelp, and Viewpoints.

 Pros & Cons